bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This property expresses the width and height of the device in pt.
 It is currently used to by the "ink" bundle set the initial size of the device.

++ skew:

+  This property is currently used by the 'lego' command to specify the skew factors for the pieces.